bakdata/streams-bootstrap/docs/docs/user/concepts/streams.md

 ### Cleaning an application

-The `clean` command performs everything that `reset` does and additionally removes the Kafka consumer groups created by the application.
+The `clean` command performs everything that `reset` does and additionally removes the Kafka consumer groups and output topics created by the application.

 ```bash
 java -jar my-streams-app.jar clean